Cantón El Tablón

-Canton El Tablón belonged to the municipality of Suchitoto, Cuscatlán, El Salvador.
-Canton El Tablón was one of many cantons in the surrounding area that was flooded as a result of the Cerrón Grande Hydroelectric Dam built in El Salvador between 1973 and 1976 that created the artificial Cerrón Grande Reservoir.
-According to former residents of El Tablón, the area was divided up into four main caseríos: Caserio La Hacienda Vieja, Caserio Los Figueroas, Caserio Valle El Tablón, and Caserio Los Palitos.
+Cantón El Tablón belonged to the municipality of Suchitoto, Cuscatlán, El Salvador.
+Cantón El Tablón was one of many cantons in the surrounding area that was flooded as a result of the Cerrón Grande Hydroelectric Dam built in El Salvador between 1973 and 1976 that created the artificial Cerrón Grande Reservoir.
+According to former residents of El Tablón, the area was divided up into four main caseríos: Caserío La Hacienda Vieja, Caserío Los Figueroas, Caserío Valle El Tablón, and Caserío Los Palitos.
 It is unclear where the name El Tablón originated from, but according to local historians, a village named "El Tablón" existed prior to 1860 that was formed through a municipal ejido.
 An ejido was commonly owned municipal land granted by the Spanish Crown to governing bodies in the Spanish Empire.
 These lands were considered vacant or unused land in some cases belonging to existing indigenous communities.